thomasha-illinois/Blueprints/README.md

 The other variable (cseq) holds the timeseries of correlations for each of the individual blueprints.

-Subsequently, transition probabilities, fractional occupancies, and mean dwell time of blueprints are estimated and plotted.
+The seq variable is used to calculate transition probabilities, fractional occupancies, and mean dwell time of blueprints.

+These metrics are subsequently plotted.